-The lack of consistency of part of the land the subject of the re-zone submission with the current version of Map A (including the FDAs proposed under Change 1) is a function of timing.
+The lack of consistency of the re-zone submission with the current version of Map A is a function of timing.

-It is quite moot as to the greenfield areas needed to meet present and foreseeable future housing demand in general in Greater Christchurch, and in Rolleston.
-Change 1 to the RPS includes Future Development Areas as proposed in Our Space (most of the PC71 land is within the South Rolleston FDA).
-A full review of the the Greater Christchurch settlement strategy is scheduled for 2024.
+It is quite moot as to the priority areas needed to meet present and foreseeable future housing demand in general in Greater Christchurch, and in Rolleston.
+A Change to the RPS is anticipated to include Future Development Areas (indicative only, but only providing for additional growth at Rolleston) as proposed in Our Space, but also to address the new NPS-UD which may require a revisit of the FDAs.
+A full review is scheduled for 2023.